"What is attention deficit hyperactivity disorder (ADHD)?

 Methylphenidate is a racemic mixture comprised of the d- and l-isomers.
 The d-isomer is more pharmacologically active than the l-isomer.

 Methylphenidate is readily absorbed.
 Following oral administration of CONCERTAR®, plasma methylphenidate concentrations increase rapidly, reaching an initial maximum at about 1 hour, followed by gradual ascending concentrations over the next 5 to 9 hours, after which a gradual decrease begins.
 Mean times to reach peak plasma concentrations across all doses of CONCERTA® occurred between 6 and 10 hours.

 CONCERTA® once daily minimizes the fluctuations between peak and trough concentrations associated with immediate-release methylphenidate three times daily (see Figure 1).
 The relative bioavailability of CONCERTA® once daily and methylphenidate three times daily in adults is comparable.

 Figure 1: Mean methylphenidate plasma

-methylphenidate 5 mg three times daily administered every 4 hours
+daily and immediate-release methylphenidate 5 mg three times daily administered

 The mean single-dose pharmacokinetic parameters in 36 healthy adults following the administration of CONCERTA® 18 mg once daily and methylphenidate 5 mg three times daily are summarized in Table 6.

 Table 6: Pharmacokinetic Parameters (Mean ± SD) After